 Sometimes, you will get a ‘Session expired’ notification …

 If your login session expires, WordPress remembers where you were, so when you login again, you can pick up where you left off …

 (Session expired notice – log in again to continue working)

-Click Restore the backup …
+Click on ‘Restore the backup’ …

-(Your post has been restored!)
+(Your post is now restored!)

 Content Recovery – Loss Of Internet Connection

 WordPress can also help you recover content if you lose your internet connection …

 (Recover content if you lose your internet connection)

 Another improvement made after WordPress v.
 4.6 is content recovery from loss of connection.
 If you lose your internet connection while writing, your drafts are saved locally to your browser.
 When you return to edit, WordPress notifies you if there is a more recent draft, allowing you to restore the most recent version of your content …